I’m re-committing to Focus. I hope you’ll join me if you’re not already there.

 Proximity… I will turn my desk facing away from my door.

-Television… I will not channel surf.
-If I want to watch something, I will watch that thing and that’s it (and it will rarely, if ever, be something stupid).
+Television… I will not channel/ Netflix/ YouTube surf.
+If I know about something I want to watch, I will watch it and that’s it.
 If I need downtime, I’ll read a book or something on the web (being careful here too, of course).

 Commitment: When things get tough, I’ll remind myself that I want to succeed professionally, financially, and personally (better relationships, better knowledge).
 And, if I do these things, I’ll likely contribute more, make more useful things happen, earn more, and enjoy more as a result.
 (It’s a better bet.)
 When I make a mistake (break focus hours, check my email, look at the web, etc.), I’ll stop, re-commit, and remind myself I want to make good things happen (rather than living in a state of busy distraction and making less money).
 Get a Make Good Things Happen poster here.